Our Team

 Project Consultant

-Project Consultant and facilitator Alli Harvey brings over a decade of experience working with nonprofit organizations, coalitions, businesses, and local government on strategic planning, community outreach, stakeholder engagement, and organizational development.
 An extraordinary facilitator with a passion for connecting people and supporting teams, Alli uses deep listening, analysis, and empathy to help clients identify underlying needs and design solutions.
 Clients consistently describe Alli’s facilitating style as effective and inclusive, generating clear action steps with buy-in from everyone and supporting positive group dynamics.
+Alli brings over a decade of experience working with nonprofit organizations, coalitions, businesses, and local governments on strategic planning, community outreach, stakeholder engagement, and organizational development.
 Her enthusiasm for working with people is sincere, and contagious.
 Alli is also a skilled writer, communicator, and planner.
 She frequently supports clients in writing clear, compelling, story-based calls to action, whether through grant writing support, fundraising copy, written human-interest style profiles, or testimonials.
 Alli’s interest in facilitation dovetails with planning when it comes to strategic planning or organizational assessment.
 Alli works with every client individually to determine their goals, customizing a strategic planning, visioning, or assessment process that suits the need, often drawing on other areas of expertise at the firm.
 She then walks clients through every step until complete, keeping the process easy - and often, fun.
-In addition to her work with the firm, Alli writes an ongoing outdoors column for the Anchorage Daily News, and runs her small business, Alli Harvey Art, in Palmer, Alaska.
-She enjoys running, Scrabble, and pop culture podcasts in her off time.
+In addition to her work with the firm, Alli runs her small business, Alli Harvey Art, from her 19’ Airstream Mobile Art Studio, traveling across the Lower 48 with frequent trips to Alaska.
+She enjoys running, Scrabble, and pop culture podcasts.
 Alli holds a B.A. in Urban Studies from the New School University in New York City.

 Anna Sorensen